SketchUp/sketchup-yard-template/HowToDocument.md

 The `.yardopts` file contain the configuration for YARD to process our docs.

 ## TL;DR - YARD Usage

+**Note:** The Thor commands mentioned above are wrappers on top of these YARD commands.

 Generate API Documentation:
 `yardoc`